Skip to main content

 Conditioning steps can be positioned around softness, slip, and manageability in cautious language.

-Future product guides should avoid one-size-fits-all claims and explain when a lighter or richer format may suit the reader.
+Product guides should avoid one-size-fits-all claims and explain when a lighter or richer format may suit the reader.

 • Compare rinse-out conditioner, mask, and leave-in roles.